 You have several options for taking ENBREL.
 You and your doctor will decide which one is right for you.

-Remember, the following information is intended to provide you with an overview and basic information about each injection device for ENBREL.
+Remember, the following information is intended to provide you with an overview and supplemental information about each injection device for ENBREL.
 They do not replace the Instructions for Use.
 That’s why it is extremely important that you thoroughly review the Instructions for Use for any device that you plan to use.
 Those instructions cover everything you need to know about how to use ENBREL.

 As always, please contact your healthcare provider if you have any questions.